sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 ---
 layout: distill
 title: Test-Time Training for Long Contexts
 description: Long context understanding remains challenging for large language models due to their limited context windows.
-This blog introduces Test-Time Training (TTT) for Long Contexts, a novel framework that enhances LLM performance on long-context tasks by adapting model parameters to the context at test time.
-TTT enables efficient processing of lengthy inputs without the computational burden of offline fine-tuning.
-The framework is further enhanced by integrating in-context learning and pre-TTT supervised fine-tuning.
-Experimental results highlight consistent improvements across popular benchmarks, demonstrating TTT's effectiveness in boosting model performance and memory efficiency.
-This blog also provides a comprehensive analysis of the strengths and limitations of TTT on long context understanding, offering valuable directions for future research.
+This blog introduces Long Input Fine-Tuning (LIFT) for Long Contexts, a novel framework that enhances LLM performance on long-context tasks by adapting model parameters to the context at test time.
+LIFT enables efficient processing of lengthy inputs without the computational burden of offline fine-tuning.
+The framework is further enhanced by integrating in-context learning and pre-LIFT supervised fine-tuning.
+Experimental results highlight consistent improvements across popular benchmarks, demonstrating LIFT's effectiveness in boosting model performance and memory efficiency.
+This blog also provides a comprehensive analysis of the strengths and limitations of LIFT on long context understanding, offering valuable directions for future research.
 date: 2025-04-28
 future: true
 htmlwidgets: true